 Communication: Having Deep and Meaningful Conversations

-According to countless interviews with Lady Gaga, the song lyrics for “Shallow” represent a conversation between two people; a man and a woman who is trying to understand and help each other.
+According to countless interviews with Lady Gaga, the song lyrics for “Shallow” represent a conversation between two people; a man and a woman who are trying to understand and help each other.

 But with society now feeling the wake of the #MeToo movement, the song means so much more.
 And to some people, “Shallow” represents sharing the truth and bringing hidden issues to the surface.

-A Choice: to Take a Leap of Faith, or Stay in the Shallow Where it’s Safer
+A Choice: Leap of Faith, or Stay in the Shallow Where it’s Safer

 In the movie A Star is Born, Lady Gaga’s character (Ally) struggles with self-doubt, and she doesn’t want to perform her own music on stage.
 Not because she lacks talent but because she’s worried about her personal image; specifically her looks, including the size of her nose.
 So, in the song lyrics, Bradley Cooper’s character (Jackson Maine) questions Ally’s motives for pursuing music and then challenges her to step out of her comfort zones.